How to Meditate When Your Thoughts Are Racing

 60-second three-breath reset

-Take three slower breaths.
-On the first, feel the inhale.
+Use the Three-Breath Reset.
+On the first breath, feel the inhale.
 On the second, feel the exhale.
-On the third, notice one body contact point, such as feet on tile or your back against a bus seat.
+On the third, notice one body contact point, such as your hands touching, your legs feeling heavy, or the weight of your body being held.

 90-second senses practice